zubiyya/zubiyya/README.md

-# Hi, I'm Zubia Tanoli
+# Hi I'm Zubia Tanoli

 I'm a Data Science student currently in my 5th semester at the Pak-Austria Institute.
 I enjoy building practical Python projects and exploring new tools in software development.